nslobodchuk/twitter-data/README.md

 The number of networks with 100 or more descendants is 14724 The number of networks with 1000 or more descendants is 1257
 ```
 The choice of wording is poor.
-Here `the number of networks` means the number of networks with 1 node. `The number
+Here `the number of networks` means the number of networks with 1 or more nodes.
-of networks with 1 or more descendants` means the number of networks with 2 nodes.
+`The number of networks with 1 or more descendants` means the number of networks with 2 nodes.
 And so on...
+Note that
+the number of networks if less than the number of tweets.
+Note also that a tweet with 0 replies is considered
+a network with 1 node.